-Who do I take off the pitch?
+Who do I take off?

 Another statement about substitutions is; A tired player does not have to be subbed of the pitch every game you play.
 Players who have high values for Concentration, Flair and/or Determination could still be decisive in te latter stages of the game.
 So, when making a sub, consider the following: